MAz-Codes/particleReactWebApp/README.md

 react: The backbone of this project.
 react-i18next: Empowering the multi-language feature.
 @fortawesome/react-fontawesome and related sets: For those pretty icons you see.
 Chakra UI was used in some pages, although the majority of the app is made with vanilla CSS.
+BTW the CSS is very messy.
+I will clean it up soon.

 ## Navigating My App